-PHIL20819th-Century PhilosophyThis course examines how 19th-century European philosophers inherit and develop Kant's radical claims that (1) human agents are radically free, (2) knowledge is constructed, and (3) faith in redemption is rational.
+PHIL20819th-Century PhilosophyThis course examines how 19th-century European philosophers inherit and develop Kant's radical claims that (1) human agents are radically free, (2) knowledge is constructed, and (3) hope in moral progress is rational.
 We will examine how Fichte, Schiller, Hegel, Marx, Kierkegaard, and Nietzsche work out how humans could really be "free," "autonomous," or "self-determining" while remaining natural animals and socially-situated subjects.
-Films such as American Beauty, Waterland, Babette's Feast, and Sex, Lies, and Videotape are shown.
+Films such as Memento, American Beauty, Waterland, Babette's Feast, The Hairdresser's Husband, and Sex, Lies, and Videotape are shown.
 Lecture and discussion course with three paper assignments.
 First-year students with strong writing skills welcome.
 Recommended for psychology, English, and political science students.

 PHIL209Philosophy of ScienceA philosophical examination of scientific methods and reasoning.
 Topics may include the analysis of explanation, the nature of scientific truth, instrumentalist and realist interpretations of science, confirmation and falsification, observational and theoretical terms, inter-theoretic reduction, the relation among various sciences, scientific revolutions, and the possibility of scientific progress.
 Recommended for science majors.
 Sophomore standing recommended.